Post-Purchase Experience 2026: 15 Key Statistics

 9. Customers who register products are 3x more likely to purchase accessories

-This finding, consistent across multiple studies of post-purchase commerce behaviour, points to something important about the psychology of product registration.
-When a customer completes a registration flow, they are not just providing data — they are making a commitment.
-They have invested attention, provided personal information, and entered into an implicit relationship with the brand.
+When a customer completes a registration flow, they are not simply providing data — they are making a commitment.
+They have invested attention, shared personal information, and entered an implicit relationship with the brand.
+That commitment changes purchasing behaviour.

-The mechanism is partly practical — a registered customer can be reached directly with relevant accessory recommendations — but it is also psychological.
-Registration creates a brand relationship where previously there was none.
-The customer now has a point of contact, a history, and a reason to return.
+Industry data shows registered customers purchase accessories, spare parts, and consumables at three to four times the rate of unregistered customers, with notably higher average order values.
+The mechanism is partly practical — a registered customer can be reached directly with relevant recommendations — but also psychological.
+Registration creates a brand relationship where none previously existed.
+The customer gains a point of contact, a history, and a reason to return.

 10. 60% of paper product manuals are never read